'Thursday Night Football' predictions, odds: Raiders vs. Broncos picks from expert on 8-2 roll

 SportsLine expert Zack Cimini has revealed his Las Vegas vs. Denver picks featuring a matchup of Geno Smith and Bo Nix

 Kickoff from Empower Field at Mile High in Denver is set for 8:15 p.m.
 ET.
-Las Vegas leads the all-time series 73-56-2, but Denver has won the last two meetings.
-The Broncos are 9.5-point favorites in the latest Raiders vs. Broncos odds, while the over/under for total points scored is 42.5 via SportsLine consensus.
+Denver has won the last two meetings, which followed an eight-game win streak for the Raiders in the series.
+The Broncos are 9.5-point favorites in the latest Raiders vs. Broncos odds, making them the biggest favorites of NFL Week 10.
+The over/under for total points scored is 43 via SportsLine consensus.
+Denver is at -521 on the money line (risk $521 to win $100), with Vegas at +394.
 Before making any Broncos vs. Raiders picks, be sure to check out what SportsLine expert Zack Cimini has to say.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your bet wins + 3 months of NBA League Pass: